 Redistricting not only causes a major disruption to social networks, but also leads to a feeling of loss of control because the school change is forced upon youth.
 I see a very wide range of behavioral health concerns within pediatric primary care ranging from sleep issues to suicide attempts to ADHD to trauma.
-The most frequent reason youth in our primary care practice of 13,500 seek a behavioral health consult is anxiety.
+The most frequent reason youth in our primary care practice of 13,500 seek a behavioral health concult is anxiety.
 Anxiety is at the highest level psychologists have ever seen among kids and teens.
 Nationally, 1/3 of youth will have an anxiety disorder prior to their 13th birthday.
 THIRTY-EIGHT percent of all girls develop an anxiety disorder.
-The most common forms of anxiety in youth are separation anxiety (concerns that harm may occur to themselves or the people they care about when apart), generalized anxiety (wide range of worries often about the unknown or future events), social anxiety (worries about negative evaluation and judgement by others), and specific phobia (such as fear of vomiting or fear of vaccines).
+The most common forms of anxiety in youth are separation anxiety (concerns that harm may occur to the people they care about when apart), generalized anxiety (wide range of worries often about the unknown or future events), social anxiety (worries about negative evaluation and judgement by others), and specific phobia (such as fear of vomiting or fear of vaccines).
 At the root of any form of anxiety is the thought "something bad is going to happen."
 It would be unusual for someone with generalized anxiety, social anxiety, or separation anxiety to be forced into a new situation beyond their control (whether a new camp by their parents or a new school by the school board) and not suffer from high levels of distress.
 For some youth, this distress leads to absenteeism.
-Child psychologists often refer to school absenteeism as "school avoidance" because while many factors may influence absenteeism, MOST situations involve anxiety and a hallmark sign of anxiety is avoidance.
-If HCPSS wants to reduce absenteeism and address the "youth mental health crisis," they should focus on educational equity solutions beyond redistricting.
+Child psychologists often refer to school absenteeism a "school absenteeism and address the "youth mental health crisis," they should focus on educational equity solutions beyond redistricting.